aliazargashb/user_and_group_management/README.md

 # Ansible Project Structure
-This project is structured to manage network infrastructure using Ansible, organized with inventories, group variables, host-specific configurations, and playbooks to configure different sets of devices such as leafs, spines, and superspines.
+This project is structured to manage data center fabric infrastructure using Ansible, organized with inventories, group variables, host-specific configurations, and playbooks to configure different sets of devices such as leafs, spines, and superspines.

 ## Project Structure
 ```bash